 Brand Storytelling Using Your Package Design

 Using visual elements of your brand in your package design is important, but there’s more to it than just that.
-When designing a product’s packaging, what it ends up looking like on the shelf can tell consumers a lot about what your product is.
+What your product’s packaging ends up looking like on the shelf can tell consumers a lot about your product.
 For example:

 Targeting your audience